Screeder/SAwareness/README.md

 Please download the Sprites folder and place it in your Assemblies folder otherwise it will download the required Sprites.

-Use it only in windows or borderless mode.
-Fullscreen is crashing...

 Includes the following functions:

 - Timers